 - Have a current drivers’ license and reliable transportation

 APPLICATION AND MATCHING

-Your profile will be provided to intended parents seeking a great surrogate like you.
+Your Profile will be provided to Intended Parents (IPs) seeking a great surrogate like you.
 We will schedule a date for you to meet to explore a match with your intended parents accompanied by Great Beginnings Surrogacy staff.
 As soon as all parties agree they want to work together, you will be officially matched and begin the screening process right away.

 Both you and your partner/spouse will be required to submit to background pre-screening.
 Understandably, Intended Parents want assurance all surrogate candidates represent zero risk for placing their future child in harm’s way.
 While we understand things happen, we appreciate your honesty and being forthcoming with any past events.